exyi/diplomka/diplomka/text/3-analysis-2-metrics.md

 The above-defined parameters work well on most basepair classes.
 As described in @sec:testing-basepair-params, we can verify that by calculating the parameters for all close contacts found in PDB and bounding them by the maximum range observed in basepairs reported by FR3D.
-When we do that with the five H-bond parameters and the five coplanarity measures, we are able to reproduce the FR3D reported set with sufficient fidelity on most classes.
+When we do that with the five H-bond parameters and the five measures of coplanarity, we are able to reproduce the FR3D reported set with sufficient fidelity on most classes.
 For instance, in the **cWW U-U** class, we have about 60 _false positives_ out of 750 total basepairs, most of which look "close enough".

 <!-- Out of which, we claim that the vast majority of false positives are valid basepairs of this category, albeit slightly stretched or shifted.